Gretchen C. Valade Jazz Center

-From that point forward, the granddaughter of work clothing magnate Hamilton Carhartt spent much of her free time cultivating her love for jazz — as she raised a family with her late husband Robert Valade, who served as the CEO of Carhartt, Inc. — and as she served on Carhartt's board.
-Now jazz's fiercest guardian and advocate in Detroit, the 94-year-old Valade has grown her lifelong passion into an enormous investment in the city's jazz culture.
+From that point forward, the granddaughter of work clothing magnate Hamilton Carhartt spent much of her free time cultivating her love for jazz as she raised a family with her late husband Robert Valade, who served as the CEO of Carhartt, Inc. and as she served on Carhartt's board.
+As Jazz's fiercest guardian and advocate in Detroit, Valade, who passed away at 97 years old on Dec.
+30, 2022, grew her lifelong passion into an enormous investment in the city's jazz culture.
 And with her leadership gifts to Wayne State University, Valade ensures a future for jazz in Detroit.

-Valade chairs the Detroit Jazz Festival Foundation Board of Directors, which she established in 2005 with a $10 million endowment.
+Up until her passing, Valade chaired the Detroit Jazz Festival Foundation Board of Directors, which she established in 2005 with a $10 million endowment.
 "I'm passionate about jazz artists and spotlighting Detroit's rich jazz heritage," said Valade.
-The owner of Grosse Pointe's Dirty Dog Jazz Cafe and the national Mack Avenue Music Group record label, Valade has promoted the musical careers of many Detroit and international jazz musicians and has written songs herself, which have been recorded by the great Shirley Horn and others.
+The owner of Grosse Pointe's Dirty Dog Jazz Cafe and the national Mack Avenue Music Group record label, Valade promoted the musical careers of many Detroit and international jazz musicians and wrote songs herself, which have been recorded by the great Shirley Horn and others.

 Valade's philanthropic contributions are foundational to the Hilberry Gateway, a performance complex that will bring Wayne State's performing arts students together under one roof.
-Her gift of $5 million will fund the renovation of the current Hilberry Theatre, transforming it into the world-class GVJC main performance hall.
+Her gift of $5 million funds the renovation of the current Hilberry Theatre, transforming it into the world-class Gretchen C. Valade Jazz Center main performance hall.
 The hall will be designed specifically for jazz performances and will feature high-profile concerts, a high-tech audio system and two Steinway grand pianos.
-An additional gift of $2 million will fund a renovation of the Hilberry Theatre's basement Studio Theatre to create an intimate space for jazz performance, jam sessions, jazz workshops and jazz films as well as other Department of Music and college activities.
+An additional gift of $2 million funds a renovation of the Hilberry Theatre's basement Studio Theatre to create an intimate space for jazz performance, jam sessions, jazz workshops and jazz films as well as other Department of Music and college activities.

 Gretchen Valade Jazz Center Highlights: